-- 3 MATH 1080 or STAT 2300 or other approved coursework.
+- BIOL 1100 and BIOL 1110 are strongly recommended; however, BIOL 1030/1050 may substitute for BIOL 1100 and BIOL 1040/1060 may substitute for BIOL 1110. - 2 See South Carolina REACH Act Requirement in the Academic Regulations section in the Undergraduate Catalog. - 3 MATH 1080 or STAT 2300 or other approved coursework.
 See advisor.
 Medical and dental schools have different mathematics requirements.
-Statistics will be useful in either graduate study or professional school. - 4 Enroll in the section of this course specifically for microbiology majors. - See General Education Requirements.
-Six of these credit hours must also satisfy the Cross-Cultural Awareness and Science and Technology in Society Requirements.
-The Medical Colleges Admissions Test (MCAT) includes questions on psychology and sociology. - 6 BCHM 3010 may be substituted. - 7 GEN 3020 may be substituted. - 8 PHYS 1220/1240 may be substituted. - 9 See advisor.
+Statistics will be useful in either graduate study or professional school. - 4 Enroll in the section of this course specifically for microbiology majors. - 5 See General Education Requirements.
+The Medical Colleges Admissions Test (MCAT) includes questions on psychology and sociology. - 6 BCHM 3010 may be substituted. - 7 GEN 3020 may be substituted. - 8 PHYS 1220/1240 may be substituted. - 9 Students planning on applying to medical/dental schools should take PHYS 2080 and 2100 during the second semester junior year and complete the Global Challenges Requirement in the first semester of the junior year. - 10 See advisor.
 Minimum of 12 credits is required.
 At least one course must be selected from each of the following fields: